Top 5 This Week

 Crystal Bridges Museum of American Art (Bentonville)

-Crystal Bridges opened in 2011, funded entirely by Alice Walton (Walmart heiress) with an endowment that has been estimated at over $1.2 billion.
+Crystal Bridges opened in 2011, funded entirely by Alice Walton (Walmart heiress) through a founding endowment of roughly $800 million from the Walton Family Foundation.
 The museum’s permanent collection spans five centuries of American art, from colonial portraiture to contemporary installations, with particular depth in 19th and early 20th century American painting.
 The collection includes works by Thomas Hart Benton, John Singer Sargent, Georgia O’Keeffe, Winslow Homer, and Norman Rockwell at a level of quality that is genuinely comparable to major national institutions — the kind of collection you would expect to find in Chicago or Washington, D.C., not a town of 50,000 in northwest Arkansas.

 The building itself — designed by Moshe Safdie — integrates into a natural ravine with ponds and creek-side trails connecting gallery buildings through a forested landscape.
 Admission is free for the permanent collection, making it accessible in a way that major metropolitan art museums rarely are.
 The Walmart Art Collection, which rotates through the museum, brings significant contemporary works to Bentonville on a regular basis.